yuditzh/cs673f19project/README.md

-# CS673F19project: Your Project Title
+# BUMETCS673 Project: Your Project Title
 Briefly introduce your project
 ## Technogloy Used
 List all technolgy stack used